denten-books/plain-text/2-chapter.md

 function.
 And Turing's paper contains the canonical description of that bare physical minimum.

 With the above two observations in mind, we can view abstracted universal Turing machines, as implemented in the Wireworld universe (a cellular automaton simulation), for example, or in Minecraft (a procedurally generated sand-box world-exploration game), as recursive, second-order ideational constructs, built on top of first-order physical mechanisms (a personal computer, in the case of Wireworld and Minecraft).
 We know this, because all *n+*-order Turing machines are limited in computational power by the physical capabilities of that bottom-most device (the physical machine writing the simulation).
 The simulated UTM cannot outperform (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) the machine doing the simulation.
-If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on [foobar check sense]), we can begin to examine the turtle at the bottom, which has its head in the symbolic and its feet firmly in the physical world.
+If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can begin to examine the turtle at the bottom, which has its head in the symbolic and its feet firmly in the physical world.

 Literature in computer science tends to confront universal Turing machines as
 algorithms: in other words, as virtual, second-order symbolic representations.
-As consummate thinkers on the level of the symbol, computer scientists and literary scholars (unlike, say, electrical engineers or book binders) rarely need to pay heed to that strange bottom-most turtle.[^ln2-bottom foobar check for this note] Yet it is impossible to entirely disassociate the implementation from the idea.
+As consummate thinkers on the level of the symbol, computer scientists and literary scholars (unlike, say, electrical engineers or book binders) rarely need to pay heed to that strange bottom-most turtle.[^ln2-bottom] Yet it is impossible to entirely disassociate the implementation from the idea.
 In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, wrote that "a human calculator,